cratstarc/opndrive/docs/getting-started/prerequisites.md

 - **Download**: Go to [nodejs.org](https://nodejs.org/) and download the **LTS version** (Long Term Support)
-- **Why you need it**: OpnDrive is built with JavaScript/TypeScript, so we need Node.js to run it
+- **Why you need it**: Opndrive is built with JavaScript/TypeScript, so we need Node.js to run it
 - **Version needed**: Version 18 or newer